myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Select your Arduino device.

 **I/O** <br/>
 Select your method of connectivity; is your widget connected to Analog pins, Digital pins, or will it make use of the Cayenne Virtual pins?
-[Using Analog vs Virtual pins](#using-analog-vs-virtual-pins)
+[Using Analog vs Virtual pins](#sketch-files-using-analog-vs-virtual-pins)

    - **Digital** <br/>
 You can control the widget state (high / low) through the digital pin on the Arduino.

    - **Virtual** <br/>
-[Virtual pins](#virtual-pins-microcontrollers) are channels to send and receive different data types from and to the Arduino (e.g. SPI, I2C, 1-Wire and devices connected to Arduino expansion boards).
+[Virtual pins](#sketch-files-virtual-pins) are channels to send and receive different data types from and to the Arduino (e.g. SPI, I2C, 1-Wire and devices connected to Arduino expansion boards).
 There are 26 virtual pins available for each Arduino board.

 **Step 1: Sketch File** <br/>
-If you haven’t already uploaded the Motion code for this widget to your Arduino, click the **Sketch File** button to open the [(Coming Soon) Motion Widget sketch file](https://github.com/myDevicesIoT/CayenneArduinoSamples/).
-See Using [Sketch Files](#using-sketch-files-arduino) for more information on customizing and using sketch files.
+If you haven’t already uploaded the Motion code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples/" target="_blank">(Coming Soon) Motion Widget sketch file</a>.
+See Using [Sketch Files](#sketch-files-using-sketch-files) for more information on customizing and using sketch files.

 **Step 2: Add Widget** <br/>
 After filling in each of the fields for your widget, click the **Add Widget** button and the widget will be added to your dashboard.<br/><br/>